 Evaluating the Comparative Effectiveness of Telemedicine in Primary Care: Learning from the COVID-19 Pandemic

-Study Design: Telephone survey of primary care practice leadership, Qualitative interview study with patients and primary care providers, Observational data analysis
+Study Design: Other, Telephone survey of primary care practice leadership, qualitative interview study with patients and primary care providers, observational data analysis

 PCORnet® Network Partner: INSIGHT